-Skoda's latest Octavia Scout estate is bigger and better than ever.
+Skoda's latest Octavia Scout estate is worth a look if you want a value-oriemtated go-almost-anywhere family estate.
 Jonathan Crouch reports.

 Ten Second Review

-The Skoda Octavia Scout estate offers an all-wheel drive chassis, a raised ride height and a pair of punchy diesel engines at prices that stack up against some superminis.
-It's bigger inside than a Passat Alltrack or an Insignia Country Tourer and cheaper to run than both as well.
+The Skoda Octavia Scout estate offers an all-wheel drive chassis, a raised ride height and a pair of punchy diesel engines at prices that stack up against some plush family hatchbacks.
+It's bigger inside than a rival Volkswagen Passat Alltrack and cheaper to run as well.
 Job very well done.

 On the face of it, the concept of a Sport Utility Vehicle is a bit farcical.
 Which sport are you engaging in at the helm of, say, a Land Rover Discovery Sport?
 If the remit is to get you to the sport, then surely a bus or train would also warrant the sports tag.
 There really is nothing sporty about these vehicles.
-They're just reassuringly huge.
+They're just reassuringly large.
 Those who feel they don't need to prop up a fragile ego with a car so big your neighbours could raise a right to light petition against it have often sought something subtler; the go-anywhere estate car.
-Audi popularised this genre with its Allroad models, Volvo followed with its XC70 but Subaru had them both licked in selling us all-wheel drive estates with just enough off-road ability to get most of us to where we needed to go.
+Audi popularised this genre with its allroad models, Volvo followed with its XC70 but Subaru had them both licked in selling us all-wheel drive estates with just enough off-road ability to get most of us to where we needed to go.
 Sporty?
 Not really, but handy nevertheless if you lived in the country or wanted something that could handle the worst of British winters.
-Skoda followed suit with its Octavia Scout models but they never really gained much traction with the car buying public.
-The third generation Octavia is a far more substantial proposition than its predecessors and this time, the Scout version might well snag some serious orders.
+Skoda followed suit with its Octavia Scout models but they've never really gained much traction with the car buying public.
+Still, the Czech brand is persisting with this improved MK3 model.